dreyydk/hydra-lp/README.md

 ## Technologies Used

 - **Next.js:** A React framework for building fast, scalable, and SEO-friendly web applications.
-- **HTML, CSS, JavaScript:** The core web technologies used to create the structure, style, and functionality of the landing page.
+- **HTML, CSS, TypeScript:** The core web technologies used to create the structure, style, and functionality of the landing page.

 ## Testing

-To view the landing page, simply click on the link:
+To view the landing page, simply click on the link: https://hydra-lp.vercel.app

 ## Customization